cdv1986/Resume/README.md

 • VMware ESXi Administration

 - Achievements:
+###
--Implementation Google Auth on platform.
+• Implementation Google Auth on platform.
--Found people for my DevOps team by my own.
+• Found people for my DevOps team by my own.
--Creation of the training area and path career for DevOps Team and Developers in conjunction with the CEO of the company.
+• Creation of the training area and path career for DevOps Team and Developers in conjunction with the CEO of the company.
--Securitization of the corporate site (implementation of https) for all the public and services.
+• Securitization of the corporate site (implementation of https) for all the public and services.
--Generate the space to have weekly meetings with the entire company in conjunction with the company's CEO -perform a technical paper researching vault technologies for a multi-bank implementation.
+• Generate the space to have weekly meetings with the entire company in conjunction with the company's CEO
+• perform a technical paper researching vault technologies for a multi-bank implementation.

 ## SRE: